 When it comes to the behaviour of his junior officers, he has an objection to white men consorting with African women.
 ‘As to the sort of things that are done in black countries,’ he tells one of his subordinates, ‘they don’t do them in our black countries – monkey tricks of that sort are good enough for the Belgian Congo, or for Togoland, but they aren’t good enough for this little strip of wilderness.’
-His concern, however, is simply that the racial hierarchy will be undermined by those of mixed race; he has no worries about morality.
+His concern, however, is simply that the racially determined social hierarchy will be undermined by those of mixed race; he has no worries about morality.

 And certainly, he has no desire to convert anyone to Christianity.
 Indeed, he has a deep dislike of those who seek to make such conversions.
 He recognizes that he is – by his office – bound to tolerate some of them, but his patience has limits: ‘White missionaries, yes, but black missionaries I will not endure.’
 Confronted by one such, he concedes: ‘You may speak to my people, but you may not address the Kano folk nor the Houssas, because they are petrified in the faith of the Prophet.’

-Imperialism and Christianity are clearly at loggerheads, and Sanders knows which side he is on.
+When imperialism and Christianity are at loggerheads, Sanders knows which side he is on.
 Further, Wallace suggests, Christianity is inimical to Africa itself.
 One man who is converted reflects ruefully that the requirements of the faith are so restrictive: ‘You must needs go on, never tiring, never departing from the straight path, exercising irksome self-restraint, leaving undone that which you would rather do.’
 Which is quite a nice joke at the expense of the Book of Common Prayer’s confession: ‘We have left undone those things which we ought to have done.’

 As for Sanders’ own faith, well, that’s a bit vague, but it certainly isn’t Christian: